Rates of Compact Object Coalescences: Observed rates

 However, such estimates suffer from significant uncertainties.
 Firstly, there are often large systematic errors in the masses and separations of the observed systems; in particular, the masses of IC10 X-1 and NGC300 X-1 may be much lower than in the analysis of \citet{Bulik:2008} because orbital velocities are very challenging to measure in the presence of optically thick Wolf-Rayet winds \citep{Laycock:2015}.
 Even well-studied high-mass X-ray binaries such as Cygnus X-1 \citep{Orosz:2011} may require significant corrections to their masses \citep{MillerJones:2021}, while the uncertain present properties of Cygnus X-3 translate into uncertainty about its future fate \citep{CygnusX3:2012}.
 Secondly, the observed systems typically come from a heterogeneous set of observations, complicating the determination of selection effects.
 Thirdly, the future evolution of such systems is sensitive to assumptions about the dynamical stability of any future mass transfer episodes \citep{vdH:2017}, the amount of mass loss in winds (cf.~\citealt{Belczynski:2011CygX1} and \citealt{Neijssel:2020CygX1} for the case of Cygnus X-1), and the remnant mass and natal kick of the remaining supernova.

 \citet{Inoue:2016} and \citet{FinkeRazzaque:2017} use observations of ultra-luminous X-ray sources (ULXs) with X-ray luminosities exceeding $10^{39}\,\rm{erg}\,\rm{s}^{-1}$ to estimate BH-BH merger rates of $\lesssim 100$\Gpcyr and $15$--$400$\Gpcyr, respectively.
 These estimates, however, are highly uncertain.
-They rely on the assumption that all ULXs are powered by accretion onto a BH, which is contradicted by observations of ULXs powered by accretion onto an NS \citep{Bachetti:2014}.
+They rely on the assumption that all ULXs are powered by accretion onto a BH, which is contradicted by observations that at least some ULXs (perhaps all with confidently identified compact objects?) are powered by accretion onto an NS \citep{Bachetti:2014}.
 They also make simplifying assumptions about the future evolutionary history of ULXs.